mrhmath/LG-Log-Concave/README.md

 - `A2_LG_Log_Concave.ipynb`
   - Checks the Log-Concavity property.
   - Generates both *A_whole* and *A_figures* from *A_new*.
-- `Knotinfo.ipynb`
-  - Selects the desired knot properties from the KnotInfo database.
-  - **Prerequisite:** Install the database first using `pip install database-knotinfo`.

 The repository also contains a Python notebook for verifying the Lorenztian property of a polynomial in the variables $(t_0,t_1)$:
 - `LG_Lorentzian.py`